Subscribe Today & Receive 15% Off

 You can add magnesium supplements to your wellness regimen if dried Lion's mane mushrooms or supplements give you headaches.
 An absorbable form of magnesium (such as magnesium glycinate) has been shown to prevent headaches prophylactically.

-3. Get a High-Quality Lion's Mane Supplement
+3. Get A High-Quality Lion's Mane Supplement

-You can also get a headache after taking Lion's mane dose if the supplement is of inferior quality.
+You can also get a headache after taking Lion's Mane dose if the supplement is of inferior quality.
 In addition, pesticides in mushrooms may trigger a headache.
 Only buy mushroom supplements from trusted brands which are certified organic.

 4. Stay Dehydrated At All Times